 The main difference between Google AdWords and Facebook Ads is that Facebook helps new customers find you while AdWords helps you find new customers.

 Another huge difference and advantage between Google and Facebook are that Google Ad helps you find new customers in a variety of ways.

 You can integrate the Facebook Pixel on your website to help you target a particular audience.
 For example, you can show your ads to people who visited your website for a specific amount of time.

 Facebook makes higher conversions comparatively.
-Because your business grows more recognizable on Facebook, the possibilities of converting your target audience increases.
+Because your business grows more recognizable on Facebook, the possibility of converting your target audience increases.

 Google ads are excellent for reaching customers when you think they have a high buying intention or to advertise content when they’re carrying out research.

 Now you should decide What’s your take?
 As per your requirement which one suits you and which is better Facebook Ads or Google Ads.

 As you can notice, there is no complete guide to whether you should use Facebook Ads or Google Ads.

 Just decide as per your demands also you can consider the following points before deciding:

 - Decide what you can pay to acquire a customer.